 Spectrophotometric methods have been developed that allow the measurement of potassium concentration on standard clinical chemistry instrumentation.
-The Abaxis enzymatic method is based on the activation of pyruvate kinase with potassium and shows excellent linearity and negligible susceptibility to endogenous substances.
-Interference from sodium and ammonium ion are minimized with the addition of Kryptofix and glutamate dehydrogenase respectively.
+The Abaxis enzymatic method is based on the activation of pyruvate kinase with potassium and shows excellent linearity and negligible susceptibility to endogenous substances. ^{23,24,25} Interference from sodium and ammonium ion are minimized with the addition of Kryptofix and glutamine synthetase respectively.
+23 change in absorbance difference between 340 nm and 405 nm is due to the conversion of NADH to NAD+ is directly proportional to the amount of potassium in the sample.

 In the coupled-enzyme reaction, pyruvate kinase (PK) dephosphorylates phosphoenolpyruvate (PEP) to form pyruvate.
 Lactate dehydrogenase (LDH) catalyzes conversion of pyruvate to lactate.
 Concomitantly, NADH is oxidized to NAD+.
-The rate of change in absorbance due to the conversion of NADH to NAD+ is directly proportional to the amount of potassium in the sample.
+The rate of